 If you want to expand the RFzero board with your own circuit you can easily add a shield that covers the analog and digital MCU pins found on JP2: GND and VI, JP3: USB, JP4: A0-A5, JP5/JP6: D0-D7, JP10: D16-D19, JP11: D8-D15, and JP12: LCD.

 The size of the shield should be slightly larger than 19 modules x 24 modules (~50 mm x ~63 mm) to make a perfect fit.

 You can make your own shield from a standard Vero-board.

-If you have a shield mounted on your RFzero and want to access the GPS module you can do this via JP12.
-You may even connect several shields by daisy chaining the RFzero GPS Data Out (GDO) to the next GPS Data In (GDI) and GPS PPS Out (GPO) to the next GPS PPS In (GPI) and GND to GND too.
-This easiest way to do this is to use three-wire jumper cables jumping form board to board.
+If you have a shield mounted on your RFzero and want to access the GPS module you can do this via JP7.
+You may even connect several shields by daisy chaining the GPS Data Out (GDO), GPS PPS Out (GPO) and ground (GND) from the RFzero to the shield.

 In the RFzero library the Feedback Multisynth Divider variables are named a, b and c, just like in the datasheet/programming guide.
 However, the Output Multisynth Divider variables are named d, e and f instead of a, b and c to make the code easier to distinguish.